Conditional Extremes with Graphical Models: Simulation Study

 Figure \ref{fig:Sim_Study_Mixed_Bias_Probs} shows the bias in the estimates for the tail probabilities $p_1=\mathbb{P}[X_{1} > v_{1}, X_{2} > v_{2} \mid X_{3} > u_{3}]$ and $p_2=\mathbb{P}[X_{3} > v_{3}, X_{4} > v_{4} \mid X_{5} > u_{5}]$, where $u_{i}$ and $v_{i}$ are the $0.90$-quantile and $0.95$-quantile of $X_{i}$, respectively.
 Quantiles are obtained from a sample of size $10^6$ from the true distribution.
 Estimates from the CMEVM and the SCMEVM with graphical or saturated covariances are unbiased for $p_{1}$ and exhibit a small positive bias for $p_{2}$.
-Similarly, the EHM estimates of $p_1$ are unbiased while the estimates of $p_2$ have considerably larger positive bias than that seen from the (S)CMEVM models.
-These patterns are consistent across estimates of the remaining 73 conditional probabilities of the form $\mathbb{P}[X_{A} > v \mid X_{i} > v]$ for $A \subseteq V_{\mid i}$ and $i \in V$.
-When conditioning on sites 4 and 5, there is always some small positive bias in the estimates from the CMEVM and SCMEVM.
+The EHM estimates of $p_1$ are similarly unbiased.
+However, the estimates of $p_2$ are considerably more positively biased compared to (S)CMEVM models.
+These patterns are consistent across estimates of the remaining 73 conditional probabilities of the form $\mathbb{P}[\boldsymbol{X}_{A} > v \mid X_{i} > v]$ for $A \subseteq V_{\mid i}$ and $i \in V$.
+When conditioning on sites 4 and 5, estimates from the CMEVM and SCMEVM always exhibit some small positive bias.
 Since the bias is consistent across the two models, we believe this is due to the difference in the rate at which the different components of the generating distribution converge to the tail distribution.
 This bias may be reduced if lower dependence thresholds were used for these sites.

 Finally, we consider the mean absolute error (MAE) and root mean square error (RMSE) of the estimates for all 75 conditional tail probabilities.
-The SCMEVM vastly outperforms both the EHM and CMEVM, minimising the MAE for 73\% of the probabilities and the RMSE for 76\% of them.
+The SCMEVM outperforms both the EHM and CMEVM, minimising the MAE for 73\% of the probabilities and the RMSE for 76\% of them.
 In contrast, the CMEVM (EHM) minimises the MAE 15\% (12\%) and the RMSE 12\% (12\%) of the time.
-This suggests that even for moderate $d$ the SCMEVM has greater predictive precision and accuracy than the nearest competitor methods.
+This suggests that even for moderate $d$, the SCMEVM has greater predictive precision and accuracy than competitor methods.